 The free-form text fields in MD Trader allow you to send additional order routing and clearing information with an order.

-For contracts on the Montreal (MX) exchange, you can enter Minimum Volume orders, which require a minimum quantity to be executed immediately at the entered price.
+Minimum Volume orders require a minimum quantity to be executed immediately at the entered price.
 TT supports Minimum Volume orders on the following exchanges: CurveGlobal, MX.

 If the minimum quantity cannot be filled immediately at that price or better, then the order for the total quantity is rejected at the exchange.
 If the minimum quantity can be filled but the total quantity of the order is larger than what is immediately available, the balance of the order quantity will continue working in the market at that price.